TheVOCE/devops-tools/README.md

-# VOCE, a VscOde Copilot Extension
+# VOCE, a Vs-cOde Copilot Extension

 This an Visual Studio Code Extension enriching copilot with the option to reference GitHub issues.